-If there is one thing I am most looking forward to this holiday season, it’s celebrating Advent with my children.
+If there is one thing I am most looking forward to this holiday season, it’s celebrating Advent with my family.

 In the mix of the bright lights, trimming the tree, singing Christmas carols and all of the excitement the holiday season has to bring, we have a big teaching opportunity to share with our kids…